EnautMendi/Muskit/README.md

 # How to use Muskit?
 ## Assumptions:
 - Mutants are for quantum circuits, thus Muskit works only with quantum circuits in the code.
-- The code has to be structured in a sequential way without any function definition, main, or sub functions.
+- The code has to be structured in a sequential way without any function definition, main, or sub-functions.
 - The qubits should be declared once.
 - In order to measure all the qubits correctly, an equal number of classical bits must be defined.

-A sample circuit is available <a href="https://github.com/EnautMendi/QuantumMutationQiskit/blob/master/ExampleProgram.py"> here </a>.
+A sample circuit is available <a href="https://github.com/EnautMendi/QuantumMutationQiskit/blob/master/ExampleProgram.py">here</a>.

 ### Configuration Files
 The main configuration files are described below.
 Note that within each file, we provide more details for variable and its possible valid values.

 #### QuantumGate.py
 QuantumGate.py has two purposes: 1) It can be used to configure Muskit to use quantum gates to be used in MutantsGenerator; 2) To specify newly implemented gates to be used by Muskit.
-A sample file is available <a href="https://github.com/EnautMendi/QuantumMutationQiskit/blob/master/QuantumMutation/QuantumGates.py"> here </a>.
+A sample file is available <a href="https://github.com/EnautMendi/QuantumMutationQiskit/blob/master/QuantumMutation/QuantumGates.py">here</a>.

 One can specify the gates in the following five categories: